 5-6 months before the start of course Admissions will start to issue CAS to eligible applicants intending to apply for their Student visa outside of the UK.

-3 months before the start of course Admissions will start to issue CAS to eligible applicants intending to apply for their Student visa in the UK.
+3 months before start of course Admissions will start to issue CAS to eligible applicants intending to apply for their Student visa in the UK.
+Admissions will start to issue CAS to eligible applicants.

-1 month before the start of course We will have issued the majority of our CAS, and will normally only issue new CAS on a case-by-case basis at this point (for example, if you are able to use a priority visa service).
+1 month before the start of course We will have issued the majority of our CAS and will normally only issue new CAS on a case-by-case basis at this point (for example, if you are able to use a priority visa service).
+We will have issued the majority of our CAS and will normally only issue new CAS on a case-by-case basis at this point (for example, if you are able to use a priority visa service).

 Pre-sessional English courses